 Next up is Bar Pinotxo in Barcelona’s best food market, the Mercat de la Boqueria.
 It makes sense that the best food market will also have a few good dining options and this is one of them.
 Grab a seat if you can and check what’s on the menu.
 There’s nothing fancy here, just excellent food (even for breakfast).

 Some of the best places you end up visiting are the ones you randomly find.
-After taking a wrong turn walking back to town from Park Guell, we saw a very peculiar sign outside a dull looking restaurant and decided to take a chance.
+After taking a wrong turn walking back to town from Park Guell, we saw a very peculiar sign outside a dull-looking restaurant and decided to take a chance.
 This was Bar Casi, a simple place for an excellent lunch with no frills.
 You might be the only tourist inside, which is always a good sign.
-It’s ran by a mother and son team so if you hear “mom – 2 beers over here please!” – don’t be alarmed.
-For 10€, you can get a starter, a main, a drink and simple dessert.
-The food is basic yet delicious and extra point are awarded for the atmosphere.
+It’s run by a mother and son team so if you hear “mom – 2 beers over here please!” – don’t be alarmed.
+For 10€, you can get a starter, a main, a drink and a simple dessert.
+The food is basic yet delicious and extra points are awarded for the atmosphere.

 For those of you who already made the trip to the Sagrada Familia, you’re just a short stroll away from chocolate heaven at Chocofiro.
 Chocolate lies beneath a glass floor, just like an old treasure and you’ll want to grab a box and make some tough choices before heading out.
 You’re probably on your way to Park Guell so why not pack a sweet snack?

 Best Place in Barcelona to Buy Gourmet Food